kahunacoder/docker-laravel-php/readme.md

 # Php 7 FPM Container for Laravel

-Installs these extensions and there dependencies.
+Installs these extensions and their dependencies.

  * json
  * mbstring